luxinflore/luxinflore.github.io/index.md

     <h3>Why You Want to Hire Me</h3>
     <ul class="wg-list2">
       <li>
-        <span class="wg-title">Rely on me to turn vision into launch</span>
+        <span class="wg-title">Rely on me to bring big ideas to life </span>
-        <span class="wg-desc">I guide first-of-its-kind ideas from concept to market with creativity, precision, and urgency.</span>
+        <span class="wg-desc">I guide first-of-its-kind ideas from concept to launch with creativity, precision, and urgency.</span>
       </li>
       <li>
         <span class="wg-title">Count on me to keep momentum high</span>